rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 _Tags: talks, draft, long, short, sketch, rants_

-1. Alumni panel :talks:draft:long:

-1. Frustrated with fonts and formatting.  :rants:long:typography:sketch:
-Thought I had things ready.
-Then decided that I'd switch ??? for Renner\*.
-Of course, Renner* has an "a" that I don't like and didn't have monospaced numbers.
-But it's an open font, so I could change it.
-And I did.
-It was easier than I thought it would be.
-Next up: `html2ps` would randomly crash on text with a "G", but only on Linux and not on my Mac.
-(My Mac has an a slightly older version of Ghostscript.
-Does that make a difference?).
-Is that an issue with the design of Besley\*?
-I don't know.
-It probably means that I have to change the font.
-It's frustrating.
-Amazingly, Communications approved my design except that (a) they wanted me to use a 1.5 inch left margin and (b) they wanted me to use ragged-right (aka left justified) text.
-I really like fully justified text, so I'm ignoring the second request.
-But it seemed reasonable to try the wider left margin.
-Unfortunately, `html2ps` does not behave sensibly.
-When I tried adding a `margin-left` entry to either the body tag or the paragraph tag.
-Then I finally printed it.
-And it looked horrible.
-Whenever two strokes crossed, they showed up white.

-1. Textbooks and the bookstore (international editions).  :long:draft:ip:
-`textbooks-bookstore-2018-05-nn`

 1. Requirements for our Web site :rants:long:web:
 (for the Web governance committee).
 As you may recall, I spend way too much of my time frustrated by the damage that Communications did